At Night All Blood Is Black: Critical reception

-Critical reviews of the novel were generally favourable.
 RFI called the original book "incisive and scathing", noting Diop's "very direct" style.
-Le Monde viewed it as a subversive story endowed with "undeniable literary qualities", appropriately published in time for the Armistice Day centenary.
+Le Monde viewed it as a subversive story endowed with "undeniable literary qualities", appropriately published in time for the centenary of the armistice that ended the war.
 Angelique Chrisafis in The Guardian said the book was "heartbreaking and poetic".
 Suzi Feay in The Spectator wrote of the novel as "powerful" and "full of echoes and portents".
 In The New York Times, Laura Cappelle praised the work for contributing to a "reckoning with colonial history in French fiction", and Chigozie Obioma described it as an "extraordinary" novel about a "bloody stain on human history".
 Anna Branach-Kallas argued that the novel commemorates the contribution of African French Army soldiers in the First World War by stressing their vulnerability and their traumatic transformation on the front lines.
 Mehrul Bari in The Daily Star wrote, "One can find here the classic idiosyncrasies of African stories—the charms, the wisdoms—most noticeably in the characterisation of Alfa, who resembles heroic, boastful narrators like The Palm-Wine Drinkards, who are casually able to perform fantastical feats without a second thought."

 The novel was a 2018 finalist for the four major French literary prizes (Goncourt, Médicis, Femina, Renaudot).
 On November 15, 2018, it was finally awarded the Prix Goncourt des Lycéens in the second round of voting by five votes over Le Malheur du bas by Inès Bayard and La Vraie Vie by Adeline Dieudonné.

-The English translation by the American poet Anna Moschovakis was titled At Night All Blood Is Black.
+The novel has been translated into more than 30 languages.
+The English translation by the American poet Anna Moschovakis is titled At Night All Blood Is Black.
 It won the International Booker Prize in 2021, making Diop the first French writer to receive this award.